DV

 What is the difference between BLOX and BTCI?

-BLOX (Tidal Trust II - Nicholas Crypto Income ETF) tracks Basket (Equity portfolio focused on crypto-related companies) with a crypto strategy, while BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach.
+BLOX (Tidal Trust II - Nicholas Crypto Income ETF) tracks Basket (Equity portfolio focused on crypto-related companies) with a crypto approach, while BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach.
 They are issued by Nicholas Wealth Management and NEOS respectively.

 Can I hold both BLOX and BTCI?